 Bad Bank is a set up with the purpose of buying bad loans or non-performing assets of other banks/financial institutions which it is not able to recover.
-After taking the bad loans, bad banks try to recover the amount by using the various recovery methods and the original bank or the institution may clear the balance sheet after transferring those assets.
-Most recently, Deutsche Bank announced their plan to close the stock trading business and shift Euro75 billion risk-weighted assets to Bad Bank.
+After taking the bad loans, such banks try to recover the amount by using the various recovery methods and the original bank or the institution may clear the balance sheet after transferring those assets.

-- The corporate structure of the bad bank may also assume risky assets of the group of the financial institutions rather than buying only of the single bank.
+- The corporate structure of this bank may also assume risky assets of the group of the financial institutions rather than buying only of the single bank.

 - By segregating the bad loans from the other loans, the original bank can keep bad assets separately from the good ones so that the good ones do not get contaminated with the bad ones.